-Great First Eight includes many materials and tools that support learning, such as the Wonder Books described earlier, an alphabet wall chart and individual alphabet cards, slides that go with specific lessons, and much, much more!
+Great First Eight includes many materials and tools that support learning, such as the Wonder Books described earlier, Alphabet Wall Cards and individual Alphabet Plus Cards, slides that go with specific lessons, and much, much more!

 Do you see a push or a pull?